-- The sequential nature of the curriculum will be disrupted which may cause challenges in the re-entry phase. - Financial aid recipients may be required to begin repayment of student loans during the leave (depending on the length of the leave). - The Visa status of international students will be affected. - Students may engage in approved tutorial work with an instructor. - Students in the Counseling Psychology Program may not engage in thesis work with their advisor, course instructor, or research associate. - Students in the Counseling Psychology Program may not accrue personal therapy hours. - Students may not accrue practicum, internship, or supervised practicum hours.
+- The sequential nature of the curriculum will be disrupted which may cause challenges in the re-entry phase, including the possibility of not being able to re-join the same cohort or impact eligibility to register for certain courses with prerequisites. - Financial aid recipients may be required to begin repayment of student loans during the leave (depending on the length of the leave). - The Visa status of international students will be affected. - Students may engage in approved tutorial work with an instructor. - Students in the Counseling Psychology Program may engage in thesis work with their advisor, course instructor, or research associate if they are registered in a tutorial. - Students in the Counseling Psychology Program may not accrue personal therapy hours. - Students may not accrue practicum, internship, or supervised practicum hours.